sandstorm-io/sandstorm/docs/using/security-practices.md

 Sandstorm will soon employ the `Content-Security-Policy` header to prevent an app from communicating with other origins without permission, in order to implement full confinement.
-As of this writing (April 2021), this has been implemented, and can be enabled with a configuration option, but is pending wider rollout on ensuring existing apps are updated to be compatible with this change.
+As of this writing (April 2021), this has been partially implemented behind a configuration option, but is pending wider rollout on ensuring existing apps are updated to be compatible with this change.
+At present, remote media and images are permitted, but will be controlled via a permission prompt in the future.
+Unfortunately, it isn't presently possible to block WebRTC via Content Security Policy, but we are working with the standards process.